 There is one local paper:

 The Centralian Advocate is published by News Limited and appears Tuesdays and Fridays.
 The Advocate is not free, but has the majority of real estate and positions vacant adverts.

 Most major capital city newspapers are available by air (they arrive at about 2pm on the day of publication), but they cost two to three times their home city cover price.

 Newspapers have a lower priority than passengers, so frequently they are 'bumped' by the airline and don't arrive at all.
 If this happens on the weekend the newsagents often close early.

 There are a number of internet cafes in town, some of which offer 'blue cable' (plug your own laptop in) or wireless access.
-The Alice Springs Public Library also has public access internet PCs and wifi.
+Alice Springs Public Library also has publicly available internet computers and WiFi.